baszn/CycleSpy_start/README.md

 ```

 #### Download directly
 It's also possible to download the files directly from Github, but this will not automatically download the required submodules.
-The contents of the following repositories need to be placed in the right directories:
+The contents of the following repositories needs to be placed in the right directories:

 ```
 ./cyclespy/ -> https://github.com/baszn/cyclespy/